kidskoding/breakout-dqn/README.md

 # breakout-dqn
-A custom CNN based DQN used for training ball agents in ATARI breakout
+A custom MLP based DQN used for training ball agents in ATARI breakout